 Using Social Media Networks Effectively

 Social media sites like Facebook, Twitter, Instagram, YouTube, TikTok, and more have been around for years.
 Some, if not nearly all businesses have profiles and pages.
-Unfortunately, the majority of the businesses and brands do not use these networks or platforms correctly.
+Unfortunately, the majority of businesses and brands do not use these networks or platforms correctly.
 They leave thousands, if not millions, of impressions and potential customers on the table.

-Profiles should be properly optimization, seasonal content must be developed.
+As online brand profiles are optimized, seasonal content must be developed.
 Additionally, collaborations with influencers should be sought out and planned, along with supporting targeted advertising.
 With this structure in place, these platforms can provide a great boost in awareness for your business or product line.

-A buyer or customers wants, needs, and preferences, however, will always come first.
+A buyer or customer’s wants, needs, and preferences, however, will always come first.
 The more refined your customer personas are for your product, the better the results.

 When advertising on Facebook, for example, an average of $.04 – .15 per impression on ad spend is a good goal.
 However, this only works if you spend the time to properly identify your audience.
 A/B test content strategy, and refine your audience.
-Less identification will mean less targets hit, more money spent, and less impact for a brand.
+Less identification will mean fewer targets hit, more money spent, and less impact for a brand.

 Leveraging Earned Media Instead of Ads

 Many major news outlets also syndicate.
-MSN and Yahoo!, along with Huffington Post, Newsbreak, and Buzzfeed, are just some of whom frequently syndicate internationally other countries.
+MSN and Yahoo!, along with Huffington Post, Newsbreak, and Buzzfeed, are just some of whom frequently syndicate internationally to other countries.